MicrosoftDocs/entra-docs/docs/identity-platform/quickstart-web-app-sign-in.md

 When users select the **Sign in** link, the app initiates an authentication request and redirects users to Microsoft Entra External ID.
 On the sign-in or sign-up page that appears, once a user successfully signs in or creates an account, Microsoft Entra External ID returns an ID token to the app.
 The app validates the ID token, reads the claims, and returns a secure page to the users.

-When the users select the **Sign out** link, the app clears its session, the redirect the user to Microsoft Entra External ID sign-out endpoint to notify it that the user has signed out.
+When the users select the **Sign out** link, the app clears its session, then redirect the user to Microsoft Entra External ID sign-out endpoint to notify it that the user has signed out.

 If you want to build an app similar to the sample you've run, complete the steps in [Sign in users in your own Node.js web application](/entra/external-id/customers/tutorial-web-app-node-sign-in-prepare-tenant) article.